 He has a special interest in colorectal cancer and Crohn’s Disease and has published more than 70 scientific papers and several book chapters.

-Peter McDonald published the novel ‘A Trust in Conflict’ (1999) under the name Dr Slop and ‘The Oxford Dictionary of Medical Quotations’ in 2003 (OUP) under his real name.
-He has written a travel book about a long distance journey on horseback ‘A Ride in Middle England’ (2006) presenting five half hour TV documentary films on the same subject now being screened regularly on Sky Channel 280 (Horse and Country TV).
-Several performances on Radio 4 include ‘Quote / Unquote’ (6); ‘Inspirations’ (4) and ‘Word of Mouth’ (1).
+You’ll also find a satirical end-piece for the Royal College of Surgeons under the pen-name ‘Mr Slop’ FRCS (Eng).
+Peter published the novel ‘A Trust in Conflict’ (1999) under the name Dr Slop and ‘The Oxford Dictionary of Medical Quotations’ in 2003 (OUP) under his real name.
+He has written a travel book about a long distance journey on horseback ‘A Ride in Middle England’ (2006).
+Jiblets and Tripe With Dr Slop.

+Peter presented five half hour TV documentary films on the same subject which were screened regularly on Sky Channel 280 (Horse and Country TV).
+Several performances on Radio 4 include ‘Quote / Unquote’, ‘Inspirations’ and ‘Word of Mouth’.
 He has worked for Queensland Radio (ABC) (1988) and made some ‘odd’ appearances on Sky TV and BBC2.
 He lives on the SW Herts / Bucks border.

-He is a fiddler (traditional folk), a professional after-dinner speaker and has one wife, twenty animals including horses, dogs, cats, ducks, chickens but only four children.
-He has delivered over 130 after dinner speeches to corporate dinners, clubs and medical audiences all over the UK and Europe (largest = 1400; smallest = 30).
+He is a fiddler (traditional folk) and a professional after dinner event speaker.
+He has one wife, twenty animals including horses, dogs, cats, ducks, chickens but only four children.
+He has delivered over 130 after dinner speeches to corporate dinners, clubs and medical audiences all over the UK and Europe.
 His theme of “Jiblets and Tripe!” gives his audience an amusing insight into the serious and not-so-serious side of his life as a surgeon in today’s NHS.